 Sunnyfield is a member based, registered not-for-profit charity.
 Guided by our values of respect, trust, honesty and innovation, it’s our mission to enrich the lives of people with intellectual disability through person-centred active support that creates choice, opportunities and skills for life.

 Day to day, we deliver nearly 2,000 support services for people with disability, including children, teenagers, adults and seniors.
-Sunnyfield employs over 1500 staff in NSW and the ACT, to deliver accommodation services, assistance with daily life, social and community participation, supported employment, skills development and support coordination.
+Sunnyfield employs over 1500 staff in NSW and the ACT, to deliver accommodation services, social and community participation, supported employment, skills development and support coordination.

 To enrich the lives of people with disability by creating choice, opportunities and skills for life.